 - chest tightness

-People who develop any of the symptoms above may want to see their doctor to rule out a bacterial infection or any other complication.
+People who develop any of these symptoms may want to contact a doctor to rule out a bacterial infection or another cause or complication.